MoltonMontro/TestDocs/docs/source/servers/server-hosting.rst

 How to Host Over Internet
 -------------------------

 Hosting a publicly-accessible internet server requires an extra step compared to a LAN server.
-When on a home network :ref:`Port Forwarding <doc_servers_portforward>` is required in order to direct traffic to the host computer.
+When on a home network :ref:`Port Forwarding <doc_servers_port_forward>` is required in order to direct traffic to the host computer.

 One way to think of it is that when there are multiple devices (e.g. computers and phones) connected to the LAN, the outside internet does not know which device is the Unturned server.
 In this case port forwarding specifies which LAN device is the host.

-For port ranges and other details: :ref:`Port Forwarding <doc_servers_portforward>`.
+For port ranges and other details: :ref:`Port Forwarding <doc_servers_port_forward>`.

 Listing your server on the in-game internet server list requires a :ref:`Login Token <doc_servers_gslt>` to be set.